-Spa Quality Skin Care ProductsFree Shipping On Orders Over $75
+Spa Quality Skin Care ProductsFree Shipping and Gift Box On Orders Over $75

 About This Page

 This page is meant to provide our visitors and customers with information relating to skin components, function, skin care, our products and ingredients we use in our skin care products.
 Scroll down and click the plus symbol to display the content underneath a specific topic.
 Don’t forget to visit our blog for more information on skin care.

 Skin is the largest organ in the human body.
 An average adult has a skin surface area of about 2.0 square meters (21.5 sq. ft.).
 Skin is the primary barrier between our bodies and the environment providing essential protection against infection and excessive water loss.
 Skin also provides other important functions including temperature regulation, insulation, touch sensation, Vitamin D synthesis, etc. Skin is comprised of 3 primary layers, Epidermis, Dermis and Hypodermis.
 The Epidermis is the outermost layer and is comprised of 5 sub-layers.
 New cells are generated in the lower layers then gradually move towards the outer layer called the Stratum Corneum(SC).
 As the cells move towards the surface they begin to die and become filled with keratin (a protein).
 The process is called keratinization and takes about 1 month to complete.
 The dead cells at the skin surface are constantly being sloughed off and replaced.
 The Dermis lies below the Epidermis and contains nerve endings, blood vessels, hair follicles, sweat glands and sebaceous glands.
 The Hypodermis, while not technically part of the skin, is the critical interface that attaches the skin to the underlying muscle and bone.
 It also supplies the blood vessels and nerves to the skin.
 Skin is a very important organ providing several critical functions.
 Proper care and nourishment are critical to appearance and overall good health.